Climate Change Management

 Direct GHG emissions (Scope 1)

-Indirect GHG emissions (Scope 3)
+Indirect Direct GHG emissions (Scope 3)

-Total GHG Emissions by sources
+Total GHG Emission by sources

 CP ALL and Subsidiaries